 - Middle fossa approach.
 A favored approach by only a few surgeons.
 Hearing can also be preserved in this way.

 With today's microsurgical techniques (very small incisions, the use of fibrin glue and new closure techniques) the risk of CSF leakage has been greatly reduced.

 In cases of large tumors with a thinned out nerve that is splayed over the surface of the tumor, the nerve is physically saved during surgery, but it may only partially recover.

 5th Nerve Loss.
 Loss of sensation to the face and eye is not only disturbing, but it is also potentially dangerous.

 Swallowing Nerve Loss (9th and 10th nerves).
 Loss of ability to swallow effectively may lead to aspiration pneumonia when secretions and food travel into the lungs rather than down the esophagus.

 Most of these include reconnection of the nerve with either nerve grafts and/or other nerves (e.g. the opposite of the 7th nerve — the 12th nerve).
-Other strategies include plastic surgery operations to suspend the face and opthamalogic placement of a gold weight in the eyelid.
+Other strategies include plastic surgery operations to suspend the face and ophthalmologic placement of a gold weight in the eyelid.

-Swallowing Nerves.
 Problems with swallowing are almost always temporary.
 Serious loss of swallowing function can be partially repaired via a number of surgical procedures.

 Although tantalizing, and early studies show that acoustic neuromas tend not to grow and may even shrink with this therapy, a few notes of caution are in order:

 Focused beam radiation usually has a dosage of 10,000 -12,000 Rads, enough to give one pause when thinking of long-term results.

 Long term results (i.e. greater than 10 years) are still not in.

-- Complete surgical removal has been proven to be curative.
+Complete surgical removal has been proven to be curative.

 The downside of surgery has been markedly reduced, with microsurgical approaches limiting the skull opening to the size of a quarter.